-It would be amazing if you knew exactly what interview questions a hiring manager was going to ask you.
-While you can’t read minds, fortunately there are certain interview questions that come up over and over again.
 You’ve probably experienced them all in one shape or another.
-Yet these interview questions are often the ones that trip us up if we aren’t prepared for them.
+Yet these interview questions often trip us up if we aren’t prepared for them.

-While having canned answers isn’t recommended, we do advise you practise answering common interview questions.
 Get comfortable with your replies.
 Hiring managers are interested in your responses.
 These interview questions are always logical, but they can be quite revealing about your experience and personality.

 1. Tell me a little about yourself?

 Start with your current position and then provide important highlights from your other roles.
-Try including insights into your personality, but your extra curricular activities shouldn’t be the entire focus.
+Try including insights into your personality, but your extracurricular activities shouldn’t be the entire focus.
 Think of this question as your 1-minute elevator pitch.

 2. What interests you about this job?

-This question is all about gauging if you have read and understood the job description, as well as how excited you are about the job.
 Talk about specific tasks or responsibilities you are most interested in.
-Go deeper and talk about the opportunities the role, or company, would offer you to further develop your skills.
-Talk about how this role will help you achieve career goals you have been working towards.
+Go deeper and discuss the opportunities the role or company would offer you to further develop your skills.

 To help you be prepared for this question, make sure to re-read the job description the night before your interview.
 Be prepared.